mhsarnowska/portfolio/README.md

 ## :wave: About me
 Hello again!
 My name is Marta, it will be nice to meet you in the future, stranger.
-You have already known my name and you have to know just :one: thing else- for the last three years I have been a full time mom and now I want that my dreams can finally come true- I have decided to be a Software Tester (not just any.. at least beta version) and I warn you..
+You have already known my name and you have to know just :one: thing else- for the last three years I have been a full time mom and now I want that my dreams can finally come true- I have decided to be a Software Tester (not just any..
+I measure high :top:) and I warn you..
 I am so so motivated to do it!
 I work hard and I  can already see the results :muscle:

 Give me a chance to tell you more at the interview :wink: